Chandana-sree-moparthi/Amazon-Prime-Video-Analysis/README.md

-# Amazon Prime Video Data Analysis Dashboard
+# Amazon Prime Video Metrics Hub
 This repository contains an interactive Power BI dashboard for analyzing and visualizing content distribution, genre popularity, and user ratings on Amazon Prime Video.

 ## Project Overview